GRSampreeti/Food-Delivery-System.github.io/Segment Trees.md

 ## Segment Tree

 A Segment Tree is a data structure that stores information about array intervals in a tree format.
-This allows efficient range queries over an array, while still being flexible enough to allow quick modification of the array.
+This allows efficient range queries over an array, while still being flexible enough to allow quick modification of the array.[6]

 ### Key Features